In the beginning, Sisters of the Wild started as an antidote to my own grief.

 Essentially, I started to do this work to feel grounded, to connect with the cycles of nature, and to give women an opportunity to do the same.

-As we approach our 7th gathering I’ve started to observe recurring patterns; I’ve noticed women arrive at Sisters of the Wild, often feeling tightly-wound, overwrought from the responsibilities that they have in their lives.
+At the gatherings I’ve started to observe recurring patterns; I’ve noticed women arrive at Sisters of the Wild, often feeling tightly-wound, overwrought from the responsibilities that they have in their lives.
 The gatherings are a safe container where the women don’t have to feel so much contraction, but rather the ebb and flow of their natural environment.

 You can feel them opening up, unlatching their hearts and minds from all the unnecessary cargo they’ve been carrying.
 And I always encourage the woman to go to nature to find answers when they are dealing with something no matter what it is.
 Go and take your shoes off, walk through the grass, feel the dew on your feet, swim in the lake, press your bare skin against a tree.
 That’s when resolution comes, when you’re in your most serene and anchored place.
 Once you deeply allow yourself to be identified within nature, there is less need for so much structure in your life.

 We gather at Cae Mabon, a place that was created by the storyteller Eric Maddern over 30 years ago, there’s a lot of myth in the area of Snowdonia, I think the folklore carries a lot of value given what we do here.
 Nestled in an ancient oak forest, dotted with little cob houses and wooden huts, people have gathered here for years, their only intention, deep respect for the Earth, and every person who comes here has a keen sense of guardianship of the place, yet we all know we are simply guests.